Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

-which does not depend on the choice of $V'.$ In particular, if $V$ is an integral curve, then the canonical volume of $V$ is $2g-2.$ The canonical volume of $V$ measures the asymptotic growth rate of the pluri-canonical linear series $|bK_{V'}|.$ The canonical volume is a non-negative real number and it is positive if and only if the linear system $|bK_{V'}|$ embedds $V'$ birationally in a projective space for a large enough $b$, i.e., $V$ is of general type.
+which does not depend on the choice of $V'.$ In particular, if $V$ is an integral curve, that is, a reduced and irreducible algebraic curve, then the canonical volume of $V$ is $2g-2,$ where $g$ denotes the genus of the curve.
+The canonical volume of $V$ measures the asymptotic growth rate of the pluricanonical linear series $|bK_{V'}|.$ The canonical volume is a non-negative real number and it is positive if and only if the linear system $|bK_{V'}|$ embeds $V'$ birationally in a projective space for a large enough $b$, i.e., $V$ is of general type.

 We prove that the systole controls both the canonical volume of $V$ and its degree with respect to $K_{\Xb}$ in the following sense: